arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 That`s a typical outcome in the Functional Programming world: pages and pages of deep contemplation and deconstruction of a topic, only to end up with a single-line code implementation.

 # You made it!
 That was an IO monad.
-There are of course a bunch of details we passed over (the monad laws, the `return` operation, the relation between monads, functors and applicatives, and the like), but I hope you found that less intimidating than you expected.
+There are of course a bunch of details we passed over &mdash; the monad laws, the `return` operation, the relation between monads, functors and applicatives, and the like &mdash; but I hope you found that less intimidating than you expected.

 Good job!
 Ready for the next round?
 But first, go and have an icecream: you deserved it!